Jciel/DocumentSerializer/README.md

 This code is based/forked on this [gist](https://gist.github.com/ajaxray/94b27439ba9c3840d420)

+This trait assumes that there are methods of accessing attributes Getters and Setters;

 Some methods have been adjusted and some errors corrected.
 I'll implement a few more things.